STARS4ALL/tessdb-server/doc/PyPi.md

 ## Steps

+1. Merge your branch into master
+  (you want tags to be point t a commit in master)

+	`git checkout master`
+	`git merge develop`

-1. List your current tags
+2. List your current tags

 	`git tag`

-2. tag the current X.Y.Z release.
+3. tag the current X.Y.Z release.
 We use the annotated tags to upload them to GitHub and mark releases there as well.

 	- If it is a bug, then increment Z.